-One of my wonderful student teachers last year Erica took some time to give me insights on what helped her pass edTPA with flying colors.
+One of my wonderful student teachers last year Erica took some time to give me insight on what helped her pass edTPA with flying colors.

 Here is a Q and A with some helpful tips: